Jin93/MEBayesSL/README.md

 Two options for lD reference panel are provided: 1000 Genomes Project phase 3 samples, or UK Biobank samples, both under genome build 37 (GRCh37).
 Each reference data contains two folders:

-(1) `./LD/`: raw LD reference genotype data, which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in ME-Bayes.
+(1) `./LD/`: raw LD reference genotype data, which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in MUSS.
 Save the decompressed folders in ${path_ref}.

-(2) `./raw/`: Precalculated LD matrices and SNP information by LD block, which are input files in ME-Bayes.
+(2) `./raw/`: Precalculated LD matrices and SNP information by LD block, which are input files in MUSS.
 Save the decompressed folders in ${path_LD}.

 #### 1. LD reference data constructed based on the 1000 Genomes Project phase 3 samples (498 EUR, 659 AFR, 347 AMR, 503 EAS, 487 SAS):